ranyitz/rules-manager/README.md

 - **rules**: Object containing rule configurations
   - **rule-name**: A unique identifier for the rule
   - **source-location**: Location of the rule file (path within an npm package or local path)

+- **presets**: Array of preset configurations to include.
+Each preset is a path to a JSON file (npm package or local path) that contains additional rules.
+  - Presets allow organizations to bundle a set of rules that can be easily shared across projects
+  - Preset files should contain a `rules` object with the same structure as the main configuration

 ### Rule Source Types